Floyd Patterson: Retired life

 In retirement, he and Ingemar Johansson became good friends who flew across the Atlantic to visit each other every year and he served two terms as chairman of the New York State Athletic Commission.
 He was also inducted into the International Boxing Hall of Fame in 1991.

 Patterson lived in New Paltz, New York, for many years with his second wife, Janet Seaquist.
 They had two daughters, Jennifer and Janene.
 In 1982 and 1983 he ran the Stockholm Marathon together with Ingemar Johansson.
 He completed the 1983 New York City Marathon in 3:35:27.

 His adopted son, Tracy Harris Patterson, was a world champion boxer in the 1990s and was trained by Floyd during part of his career.
 They are the first father and son to win world titles in boxing.
 Floyd also trained Canadian heavyweight Donovan "Razor" Ruddock in 1992 for his fights with Greg Page, Phil Jackson, and Lennox Lewis.

 The New Paltz High School football field was named "Floyd Patterson Field" in 1985.

 Death

-Patterson suffered from Alzheimer's disease and prostate cancer in his final years.
+Patterson suffered from Alzheimer's disease (which although not known then, was probably related with chronic traumatic encephalopathy, which is related with many combat and contact sports participants) and prostate cancer in his final years.
 He died at home in New Paltz, on May 11, 2006, at the age of 71.
 His body was buried at New Paltz Rural Cemetery in New Paltz, Ulster County, New York.